 You can freeze your kids' credit too.
 This requires documents verifying your identity and those of children under 16.
 According to a Javelin Strategy & Research report,1 1 in 50 children are victims of identity fraud, and families might not know about it for years.

 My dad took the same actions I did and now knows to ignore and close popups.
 We were lucky not to lose any money, but if we had, homeowners insurance may have covered the losses.
 I know someone whose policy refunded a 5-figure sum lost to a scammer.
 Check if you have such coverage.

-It's been months since the incident, but I'm still dealing with residual fallout.
-Most recently, it's updating my since-changed bank account info on a government site, which has added security measures.
+Months after the incident, I was still dealing with residual fallout.
+For instance, I had to update my since-changed bank account info on a government site, which had added security measures.
 Was the process time-consuming?
 Sure, but not nearly as intense as being a victim of identity theft (such as someone opening a credit card with your personal info) or identity fraud (such as someone making a purchase with your credit card), which friends have experienced.
 Most recouped lost money, but only after lots of paperwork and lengthy dealings with their financial companies.

 We might think, I wouldn't fall for something like that.
 I don't answer calls from unknown numbers or open emails or download attachments from unknown senders.
 Instead of clicking on links from companies I know that say I have a new message or document, I go to their site directly to view it.
 I call customer service to confirm they really did send a particular email, don't visit sites deemed suspicious by browsers, and navigate away from weird popups.
 But I could have been more vigilant about protecting my accounts from identity theft.
 Could you?